Jigsaw Puzzles for Seniors at All Ability Levels

 Some older adults are doing well cognitively, but their eyesight or hand flexibility has declined.

-In this case, a puzzle with larger pieces, but a lot of them, may be just right.
-That way, the challenge will be in the puzzle itself, not in seeing or picking up the pieces.
+In this case, a puzzle with larger pieces, but a lot of them, may be just what you need.
+That way, the challenge will be in the puzzle itself, not in seeing or putting the pieces together.

 Some of our favorites